 By entering, you agree to these Rules and warrant that you are eligible to enter the Competition.

 Pre-Competition and Key Dates

 At any time the General Public may visit the NASA IMAGE ARCHIVE and download imagery for public use.
+There is also a full list of archival sites on this website here: NASA Archives.
 Access to this Archive is always available year-round, with the exception of any technical or maintenance related shutdowns.
 Note that the Archives are constantly updated and refreshed with new material.

 The general use of these images is governed by NASA and US Federal Regulations and these regulations supersede any CineSpace Guidelines or Terms.
 The CineSpace Guidelines, Terms, and FAQ endeavor to indicate important NASA regulations for the use of imagery in connection with this Competition.

 You must submit an audiovisual work (a “Submission”) that complies with the requirements of these Guidelines and Terms no later than July 15, 2019, using the means described below.
 Entries will be judged between July 16 and September 15, 2018 (the “Judging Period”).
 Award winners and Finalist will be notified on or before October 31, 2018.
 The date of a public announcement of Award Winners and Finalist is to be determined at this time.

 There is no entry fee to submit to CineSpace.
 You may submit more than one original work.